Call center productivity plays a vital role in boosting your call center’s growth.

 9. Occupancy Rate

 The occupancy rate is a key performance indicator that shows how much time your agents spend occupied with callers.
-For example, if an agent’s occupancy rate is at 70%, it means they were dealing with callers for 70% of their available time.
+For example, if an agent’s occupancy rate is at 70%, it means they were dealing with live calls for 70% of their available time.

 10. Cost Per Call